rm-rf-etc/simple-shared-state/README.md

 ## Concepts

 Redux and SimpleSharedState have slightly different scope.
-If you're comparing one to the other in terms of performance, note that SimpleSharedState has more features (with roughly half the character count).
+If you're comparing one to the other in terms of performance, note that SimpleSharedState has more features (with roughly 2/3 the bundle size).
 The included test suite has some performance tests if you're interested, and you can test the build result with `yarn build && yarn test`.

 Terms like `reducers` and `action creators` will be reused for developer familiarity, but a "reducer" in SimpleSharedState is